Signing Stored Procedures in SQL Server

 Create a database user associated with that certificate using the Transact-SQL

 CREATE USER [userName] FROM CERTIFICATE [certificateName]statement.
-This user exists in the database only and is not associated with a login.
+This user exists in the database only and is not associated with a login unless a login has also been created from that same certificate.

-Grant the certificate user the required permissions on the database objects.
+Grant the certificate user the required database-level permissions.

 A certificate cannot grant permissions to a user that has had permissions revoked using the DENY statement.
 DENY always takes precedence over GRANT, preventing the caller from inheriting permissions granted to the certificate user.